shanteacontrols/OpenDeck/README.md

 ### SysEx configuration
 All configuration is done using MIDI System Exclusive messages.
 For more information, see `configuration.md` in `doc` directory.

+### Firmware update

+OpenDeck uses LUFA mass storage bootloader for firmware updating.
+For more information on how to update firmware, see `firmware_update.md` in `doc` directory.

 ## Firmware compilation
 MCU Code is available as Atmel Studio 7.0 project.
 Simply open `OpenDeck_AVRC.atsln` using the IDE and everything should work.